-The best camera phones you can buy in 2023, including the, and , have night photography modes that allow them to take beautiful pictures even in the middle of the night.
-I’ve put these phones side by side to see which one is best — and .
+The best camera phones you can buy in 2023, including the iPhone 14 Pro, Samsung Galaxy S22 Ultra and Google Pixel 7 Pro, have night photography modes that allow them to take beautiful pictures even in the middle of the night.
+I’ve put these phones side by side to see which one is best — and they all produced beautiful images in the dark.

 This kind of night photography used to require a DSLR on a tripod to get long exposures over the course of a few seconds.
 But these days, even some fairly affordable phones can take excellent looking photos at night without any extra equipment.
 And that’s great, because that way you don’t have to lug a heavy camera and tripod into town every time you want to take a nice photo after sunset.